The pandemic-era rule that lets you get telehealth prescriptions just got extended

 Disruptions delayed — for now

-This week, the agencies announced it's keeping in place, for another six months, the pandemic-era rules that let doctors prescribe controlled substances using telehealth.
+This week, the agencies announced they are keeping in place, for another six months, the pandemic-era rules that let doctors prescribe controlled substances using telehealth.

 Most critically, that will mean there will be no requirement of an in-person visit in order to get a prescription.

-Note: This story was edited by Will Stone.